eredo/dartson/doc/proposal/feature-any-property.md

 # Feature proposal: `@anyProperty`

-This feature was requested in issue #41.
+This feature was requested in issue [#41](https://github.com/eredo/dartson/issues/41).

 ## Goal

-Provide a map of values which where provided in the original map during decoding but didn't have a defined property in the target object.
+Provide a map of values which were provided in the original map during decoding but didn't have a property defined in the target object.

 ## Example